Bayesian Spatial Predictive Synthesis

 We next evaluated the performance of $95\%$ interval prediction.
-Here we focus on BSPS, GWR, AM, and SPR, since SRF, BMA, and SA do not produce interval predictions.
+Here we focus on BSPS, GWR, AM, and SPR since SRF, BMA, and SA do not produce interval predictions.
 The empirical coverage probability (CP) and average length (AL) under four scenarios are presented in Table \ref{tab:sim}.
-While CPs of GWR, AM and SPR are not necessarily around the the nominal level, CPs of BSPS are fairly close to the nominal level.
-Moreover, ALs of BSPS tend to be shorter than the other methods, indicating both accuracy and efficiency of prediction intervals of BSPS.
+While CPs of GWR and AM are not necessarily around the nominal level, CPs of BSPS and SPR are fairly close to the nominal level.
+Comparing BSPS and SPR, ALs of BSPS are considerably shorter than those of SPR, indicating both accuracy and efficiency of prediction intervals of BSPS.